DataDog/integrations-core/azure_iot_edge/README.md

 Use the Datadog-Azure IoT Edge integration to collect metrics and health status from IoT Edge devices.

+**Note**: this integration requires IoT Edge runtime version 1.0.10 or above.

 ## Setup

 Follow the instructions below to install and configure this check for an IoT Edge device running on a device host.